 There are times in our lives when we all feel unable to cope, are stressed, unhappy or depressed.
 We may have suffered abuse, divorce, work problems, bereavement, stress, anxiety, trauma or serious illness.
 Occasionally we may have difficult decisions to make, or are worrying about health or relationship issues.
 Sometimes, we have difficulty coping with change or we simply need someone to talk to who is not a family member or friend, and who will remain totally impartial.
 I firmly believe that counselling helps us to find a hidden strength, and an inner resilience that enables us to cope with the most distressing problems and circumstances in our lives.

 I have experience of therapy and understand how nerve racking it is to take that initial step.
 Fear of the unknown and talking about our innermost thoughts and feelings to a complete stranger can be very scary.
 However, counselling can help by providing a non-judgmental, professional and supportive relationship in privacy and with confidentiality, enabling exploration of your feelings and to find ways of coping.
 It is my conviction that a genuine, ethical and therapeutic relationship enhances our ability to make changes to our lives, and to our emotional well-being, thereby enabling us to discover a deeper understanding of ourselves, an improvement to our self esteem and an improved ability to make the correct decisions.

-My approach is integrative, working primarily with Person Centred and Cognitive Behavioural Therapy interventions.
+My approach is integrative, working primarily with Person Centred, Cognitive Behavioural Therapy and Solution Focused interventions.
 Every client is unique and therefore therapy is tailored to individual needs.

 Training, qualifications & experience